kharchenkolab/conos/vignettes/walkthrough.md

 >     with min\_dist this determines how clustered/clumped the embedded
 >     points are.

-There is also a parametr, responsible for trade-off between performance and accuracy: \> - **min.prob.lower:** minimal probability of hitting a neighbor, after which the random walk stops.
-Default:
+There is also a parameter responsible for the trade-off between performance and accuracy:

-1e-7.
+> - **min.prob.lower:** minimal probability of hitting a neighbor, after which the random walk stops.
+Default: 1e-7.

 ``` r
 con$embedGraph(method="UMAP", min.dist=0.01, spread=15, n.cores=4, min.prob.lower=1e-3)